onqtam/headjack/src/organizing_information.md

 what if wikipedia-like "pages" were sitting on top of debate maps, highlighting an editorialized take and perhaps generated/summarized by an LLM?
 And what if people could choose the editorialization?

-knowledge graph

-this needs to be intertwined with social media, identity & follow graphs

 giant global graph
 https://en.wikipedia.org/wiki/Giant_Global_Graph
 a massively multiplayer interlinked knowledge database